Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-01.md

 <!-- > -->

-The goal of the first homework assignment is to write a simple library.
+The goal of the first homework assignment is to write a simple library that works with strings.

-Why write a simple library?
-If we keep it simple you will be able to do a good job and get it finished before the next class.

 <!-- > -->

 Why write a library at all?

-Remember all of the advantages of storing code in a central location.
-While it might not seem to add too much to your workflow today, this is how professionals handle code.
+Putting useful code in one place will benefit your software developement process! 🐿

 <!-- > -->

-### String functions
+### String functions 🧶

 Strings are one of, if not the most common data type you might work with.

 JavaScript provides many string functions such as:

 - [`String.toUpperCase()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/toUpperCase)
 - [`String.slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice)